Introduction: Living Frugally on One Income

 When it comes to shopping, only buy what you need.
 Make a list of items before going to the grocery store and stick to it.

-Avoid impulse purchases, and only buy items that are essential for your household.
+Avoid impulse purchases.
+Only buy items that are essential for your household.
 Consider waiting a few days before making non-essential purchases to ensure that you need the item.

 13) Saving on Heating and Cooling Costs